 - Improved system performance and accessibility

 QuickBooks does not support team collaboration the way NetSuite does.
 There is no way to assign tasks, implement approval processes or automate accounting steps with configurable business rules.

 3) Global Expansion & Complex Accounting

 Since a growing business means expansion, whether that be within its home country’s borders, or globally, it is inevitable that accounting will become more complicated.
-With an ever changing global market, businesses cannot be expected to creak along while others fly at on-demand speeds.
+Businesses cannot be expected to creak along with an ever changing global market while others fly at on-demand speeds.